openedx/xqueue-watcher/README.md

 	* `KWARGS`: optional keyword arguments to apply during instantiation

-pullgrader.grader.Grader
+xqueue_watcher.grader.Grader
 ========================
 There are two ways of implementing a pull grader.

-1. *Recommended*: subclass pullgrader.grader.Grader and override the `grade` method.
+1. *Recommended*: subclass xqueue_watcher.grader.Grader and override the `grade` method.
 Then add your grader to the config like `"handler": "my_module.MyGrader"`.
 The arguments for the `grade` method are:
 	* `grader_path`: absolute path to the grader defined for the current problem
 	* `grader_config`: other configuration particular to the problem
 	* `student_response`: student-supplied code